Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionInfant/allergicReactionInfant.md

 - If your EpiPen is expired, you can still use it.
 The potency may be reduced significantly.

-# STEP 6: GET TO THE HOSPITAL AS SOON AS POSSIBLE
+## GET TO THE HOSPITAL AS SOON AS POSSIBLE

 ![Alt text](/Images/AdultAllergicReaction/adultAllergicReaction12.jpg)

 - The epinephrine only temporarily relieves the symptoms.
 A secondary reaction is possible.

 - It is critical to get to a hospital, ambulance, or qualified medical personnel as soon as possible.

 - If professional medical care is not available it is important to have a second auto-injector available in case of a secondary reaction.

-# STEP 7: ADMINISTER ANOTHER EPINEPNRINE AUTO-INJECTOR
+## ADMINISTER ANOTHER EPINEPNRINE AUTO-INJECTOR

 ![Alt text](/Images/ChildAllergicReaction/childAllergicReaction7.jpg)

 - If symptoms do not improve within 5 to 20 minutes, Aminister a second epinephrine autoinjector.